The Problem

 Any individual tool, applied in isolation, is insufficient.
 You can master epistemic hygiene and still be swept away by systems dynamics you never learned to see.
 You can model feedback loops with precision and still be blind to the cognitive biases distorting your inputs.
 You can understand cooperation mathematically and still lack the ethical framework to decide what cooperation should be for.

-The pattern persists not because we lack the knowledge to interrupt it, but because that knowledge has never been assembled into a coherent framework aimed at a specific civilizational purpose.
+The drift persists not because we lack the knowledge to resist it, but because that knowledge has never been assembled into a coherent framework aimed at a specific civilizational purpose.

 That assembly is what the Codex attempts.